abdeladim-s/bvsr/README.md

 ## Examples

 + The **recommended** way to reduce the size of a video file is to use the [Constant Rate Factor (CRF)](https://trac.ffmpeg.org/wiki/Encode/H.264):
+> The range of the CRF scale is 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible.
+A lower value generally leads to higher quality, and a subjectively sane range is 17–28.
+Consider 17 or 18 to be visually lossless or nearly so; it should look the same or nearly the same as the input but it isn't technically lossless.
+The range is exponential, so increasing the CRF value +6 results in roughly half the bitrate / file size, while -6 leads to roughly twice the bitrate.

+>Choose the highest CRF value that still provides an acceptable quality.
+If the output looks good, then try a higher value.
+If it looks bad, choose a lower value.

+Run the following commands to use a CRF value of 34 for example:
 ```bash
 python bvsr --crf 34 /path/to/the/source_folder
 ```

 This will output the results in a folder in the parent directory with the same name of your `source_folder` suffixed with `_bvsr`.
 The output folder will have the same structure as the `source_folder` (i.e. processing the video files and just copying any other file.
 Use `--ignore-other-files` to ignore them instead).